Syrocco/Voronoi/README.md

 ./voronoi
 ```

 This will execute the Voronoi diagram generation and related computations as defined in the voronoi.c file.
+You can add additional options such as `-N 1000` to change the number of particles (here 1000).

 ## Dependencies